Daniel-KM/Omeka-S-module-BulkEdit/README.md

 in most of the cases, except when there are multiple whitespace mixed (space, tabulation, new line, end of line, etc.).

+### Specify data type of linked resources

+In some cases, in particular when using resource templates with data type "resource", linked resources are saved in the database with the generic data type "resource", not with the specific "resourc:item", "resource:media, etc.
+This process is needed to clarify output of the facets with module [Search], lists from the module [Reference], and in some other places.

 ### Deduplicate property values

 Remove exact duplicated values on any new or updated resource preventively.